dgarage/NBXplorer/README.md

 A minimalist UTXO tracker for HD Wallets.
 The goal is to have a flexible, .NET based UTXO tracker for HD wallets.
-The explorer supports only P2PKH derivation for now but will be able to support more complex generation in near future. (m-n, segwit, p2sh)
+The explorer supports P2SH,P2PKH,P2WPKH,P2WSH and Multi-sig derivation.

 This explorer is not meant to be exposed on internet, but should be used as an internal tool for tracking the UTXOs of your own service.